 Congrats you have defined your own exception in Python!

 Python makes things very simple, isn’t it?

-Here is one more thing you can try for handling user defined exception.
+Here is one more thing you can try for handling a user-defined exception.

-You can define multiple instance variable for newly created exception class.
-With this you can pass multiple values while raising exception.
+You can define multiple instance variables for the newly created exception class.
+With this, you can pass multiple values while raising exceptions.

-In below example, along with the error message we are also defining the level of difficulty for exception.
+In the below example, along with the error message we are also defining the level of difficulty for exceptions.

 class YourException(Exception): def __init__(self, message, level): self.message = message self.level = level try: raise YourException("Something is fishy", "Level 5") except YourException as err: # perform any action on YourException instance print("Message:", err.message) print("Difficulty Level: ", err.level)

 Message: Something is fishy Difficulty Level: Level 5

 This is the simple way of creating a user-defined exception in Python.
 If you have any question, let me know in the comment.